apaz-cli/apaz-cli.github.io/blog/Scaling_To_Unfathomable_Depth.md

 Some of these tricks exist in the literature.
 Many of them do not exist in the literature and I do not think anyone else has thought about them.
 They're original thoughts by me.
 Perhaps obvious ones, but original regardless.

 ### Evolution Strategies at Scale / EGGROLL

 Semi-recently, some very notable papers came out.
 They changed everything.

 The first one is [Evolution Strategies at Scale](https://arxiv.org/abs/2509.24372).
 It was shocking because it overturned the assumption that Evolution Strategies cannot scale to billions of parameters.
 When OpenAI tried it in 2017, they used millions of parameters, not billions.
 They did it on a cluster of CPUs.
 By 2019, there was widespread concensus and a [paper](https://arxiv.org/abs/1901.11503) saying that, for theoretical reasons, it wouldn't work.
+When asked, [even Ilya said it wouldn't work](https://youtu.be/9EN_HoEk3KY?si=oD8NFUOsI_GM9AuQ&t=3210).

-To be fair, it's easy to see why they thought this.
+To be fair, it's easy to see why they everyone thought this.
 The signal-to-noise ratio gets worse the more parameters you add, whereas in traditional first-order pretraining and RL it does not.
-That is a mathematical Truth, with a capital T.
+This is mathematical Truth, with a capital T.

 Counterpoint.
 Just try it.
-What if it does work?
+What if it works?

 OpenAI trained a model with millions of parameters, with a population of 30,000 perturbations to the model every step.
 The [ES at Scale](https://arxiv.org/abs/2509.24372) paper finetuned an 8 billion parameter model using a population size of only 30.
 And it beat PPO and GRPO.
 They didn't even have to tune it.
 This is a breakthrough.
+One not really adequately explained until the [Neural Thickets](https://arxiv.org/abs/2603.12228) paper, which I have run out of time to explain, but you should definitely read because it explains how it's possible.

-Another paper, [Evolution Strategies at the Hyperscale](https://arxiv.org/abs/2511.16652), also known as EGGROLL, scaled it up and made it more efficient.
+Another paper, [Evolution Strategies at the Hyperscale](https://arxiv.org/abs/2511.16652), also known as EGGROLL, scaled ES up and made it more efficient.
 They decompose the individual weight perturbations, which makes it less expensive to compute, and apply some other tricks.
-Then they also trained an 8-bit RNN with it.
-They too recognized that this allows for training architectures that are traditionally difficult to train with backprop.
+Then they also trained an 8-bit RNN using Evolution Strategies.
+They too recognize that Zeroth-Order optimization allows for training architectures that are traditionally difficult to train with backprop.

 It is a very exciting time to be alive.